How to Create Contract Templates That Save Hours Every Week

 Template vs. Form Document

-Your template becomes a form document when all variables are completed.
+Your template becomes a form document when all variables are filled in.
+A good template system makes that transformation fast and error-free.

 Essential Templates for Every Business